tacitdynamics/tacitdynamics.github.io/foldersync/help_3.0.0.md

 * **Sync when roaming:** Allow syncing while roaming.
 Use with caution!
 * **Use other connections:** Enable this if other connection types should be allowed (Bluetooth, USB, etc.).
 * **Ignore network state:** Ignore any detected network state and attempt syncing of files regardless.
-* **Only sync if charging:** Check this setting if FolderPair should only sync when charging.
 * **Allowed WiFi SSID's:** Enter a list of allowed WiFi SSID's to sync on.
 If empty, all WiFi networks are allowed.
 * **Disallowed Wifi SSID's:** Enter a list of disallowed WiFi SSID's.